ACANETS/dpcpp-tutorial/word-count/README.md

 We use word-count to show how to design MapReduce programs.
 MapReduce is a widely used design pattern that can handle large problems and big data by mapping the original problem into partitions, on which the computation results are then collected and merged.
 In a typical MapReduce program, the first stage is a "Map" procedure which use hash or other filtering schemes to assign data to distributed servers.
 These servers run the tasks in parallel, and send their results to a "Reduce" procedure, which merges (e.g. sum up) such intermediate results to generate the final results.

 In this example, we show the MapReduce design pattern is applied in word counting.
 Specifically for FPGA architectures, we show how to implement a reduce kernel in DPC++ and have it work with a customized map procedure.
-We also demonstrate the usage of atomic memory operations to eliminate race conditions and ensure the correctness of results.
+We also demonstrate the usage of atomic memory operations to eliminate race conditions and ensure the correctness of the results.

 ## Key Implementation Details